SSH Key Authentication¶

-You can add one or many SSH public keys to your instances and use them to login to the sFTP and git services instead of using your instance’s password.
+You can add one or many SSH public keys to your instance and use them to log in to the sFTP and git services instead of using your instance’s password.

 SSH key authentication is not available on the Emergency Console.
 You always need to use your instance’s password to connect to the console.